 It seems appropriate that my last day here would have a light drizzle of rain.
 The air is cool as I wake up and shower for the last time.
 The last shower in the showers with only two options, really hot or cold, depending on if the fire has been burning under the water tanks they use.

-After the goodbyes, it's back through security in the small airport before boarding the plane to South Africa, then to London, and to Frankfurt, then Denver, Colorado, before finally arriving at back in the nice cool weather of Seattle where a buddy was waiting to taking me for my first post Africa meal.
-Two cheeseburgers, an order of fries, and a strawberry milkshake from Dick's Drive In.
+After the goodbyes, it’s back through security in the small airport before boarding the plane to South Africa, then to London, and to Frankfurt, then Denver, Colorado, before finally arriving at back in the beautiful cool weather of Seattle where a buddy was waiting to take me for my first post Africa meal.
+Two cheeseburgers, an order of fries, and a strawberry milkshake from Dick’s Drive-In.